Best Business Phone Systems and Services

 For those providers who didn’t offer access to their uptime stats, we visited downdetector.com for more information.
 In an easy to understand format, Down Detector revealed the recent uptime vs. downtime for our four competing providers.

-After review of measurements for Nextiva, Grasshopper, 8x8, and Vonage, we found each provider offered a high level of uptime.
+After a thorough review of measurements for Nextiva, Grasshopper, 8x8, and Vonage, we found each provider offered a high level of uptime.
 However, Nextiva has the best historical percentage of reliability among these providers, with uptime at or greater than 99.9%.
-In addition, Nextiva’s easy-to-access monitoring site was the most user friendly.
+In addition, Nextiva’s easy-to-access monitoring site was the most user-friendly.

 Busy Lamp Field